KOH (Potassium Hydroxide) Preparation for Fungal Nail Infections

 It is not always possible to accurately diagnose a fungal nail infection based on appearance alone.
 A potassium hydroxide (KOH) preparation test can help determine whether you have a fungal nail infection.

 Your doctor will collect a sample of skin and/or nail fragments (debris) under the infected nail.
-If a sample of debris cannot be removed, he or she can take a nail sample by lightly scraping the nail near the infected area or by using a small blade to shave off a piece of nail.
+If a sample of debris can't be removed, he or she can take a nail sample by lightly scraping the nail near the infected area or by using a small blade to shave off a piece of nail.

 Nail or debris samples are placed on a slide with a potassium hydroxide (KOH) solution and gently heated.
 The solution slowly dissolves the skin and nail cells, leaving the fungus cells.
 The fungus cells can then be seen with a microscope.
 Color stains can be used to make the fungi easier to see.